 With such an open-ended definition, salsa may be raw or cooked, smooth or chunky, spicy or mild based on the ingredients and cooking method.

 When you need a dip for chips and suddenly realize you’re all out, fresh salsa is your best bet.
-Just chop a bunch of fresh ingredients and give everything a whirl in the food processor.
-The sauce takes minutes to make, and no need to heat the kitchen.
+You can grab a high-quality jar of salsa in your nearest supermarket or just chop a bunch of fresh ingredients and give everything a whirl in the food processor.
+Only minutes to finish!

 The taste of salsa can be anywhere savory, zesty, spicy, and pungent.
 Though hard to define, salsa is so easy to relish.
 Spoon it with tortilla chips, salads, chickens, and you can enjoy your mealtime with peace of mind!